eshsrobotics/towbot/README.md

 `enter`.
 In the end, it will generate a file called `out_camera_data.xml` containing the calibration parameters.

+#### Helpful tools
+To take pictures and record video with the Logitech webcams, a number of tools are available.
+On Linux, we have used `cheese` with some degree of succcess.
+Search for similar tools with `apt-cache search webcam`.

 ### Python build instructions
 1. Install this project's local Python dependency packages as follows: pip3 install --user -r requirements.txt